ramyardaneshgar/CrossSiteScripting/README.md

 4. **Comment**

 The note "comments must be approved by an admin" suggested that inputs submitted via the form would be processed or rendered in the admin's browser, making this an ideal scenario for blind XSS exploitation.

-#### Hypothesis
-Stored or blind XSS could be exploited if the application does not properly sanitize and encode user inputs before rendering them.
-Since blind XSS executes in a privileged context (e.g., an admin's browser), it can be used to hijack sessions or steal sensitive information.

 #### Payload Testing
 I tested each input field by submitting the following basic XSS payload: